gkoh/furble/README.md

 WARNING:
 * this will not be kind to battery life
-* You must use the power button to shut down
+* You must Forceful power off by holding the power button

 ## Motivation